ShubhKanodia/shrinkr/README.md

 1. Navigate to the **Shorten** page
 2. Enter your long URL in the first input field
-3. (Optional) Enter a custom short URL in the second field
+3. Enter your custom short memorable URL in the second field
 4. Click **Shorten** to generate your short URL
 5. Copy and share your new short URL!